-Employees who misuse district-owned computers in any way, including excessive personal use, using computers for personal use during work or instructional time, using computers to violate any other policy, knowingly or negligently allowing unauthorized access, or using the computers to access or create sexually explicit or pornographic text or graphics, will face disciplinary action, up to and including termination or nonrenewal of the employment contract.
+Employees who misuse district-owned computers in any way, including excessive personal use, using computers for personal use during instructional time, using computers to violate any other policy, knowingly or negligently allowing unauthorized access, or using the computers to access or create sexually explicit or pornographic text or graphics, will face disciplinary action, up to and including termination or non-renewal of the employment contract.

-Legal References: 20 USC 6801 et seq.
-(Children's Internet Protection Act; PL 106-554)
+Legal References: (Children's Internet Protection Act; PL 106-554)

-A.C.A. § 6-21-107 A.C.A. § 6-21-111
+20 USC 6777 47 USC 254(h) A.C.A. § 6-21-107 A.C.A. § 6-21-111

 Date Adopted: July 8, 2004 Last Revised: Nov.
-16, 2009
+19, 2009

-8.22F-CLASSIFIED PERSONNEL INTERNET USE AGREEMENT
+3.28F-LICENSED PERSONNEL EMPLOYEE INTERNET USE AGREEMENT

-Name (Please Print) School Date The School District agrees to allow the employee identified above ("Employee") to use the district's technology to access the Internet under the following terms and conditions:
+Name (Please Print) School Date

+The Ozark Mountain School District agrees to allow the employee identified above ("Employee") to use the district's technology to access the Internet under the following terms and conditions:

 - 1. Conditional Privilege: The Employee's use of the district's access to the Internet is a privilege conditioned on the Employee's abiding by this agreement. - 2.
 Acceptable Use: The Employee agrees that in using the District's Internet access he/she will obey all federal and state laws and regulations.
 Internet access is provided as an aid to employees to enable them to better perform their job responsibilities.
 Under no circumstances shall an Employee's use of the District's Internet access interfere with, or detract from, the performance of his/her job-related duties. - 3.
-Penalties for Improper Use: If the Employee violates this agreement and misuses the Internet, the Employee shall be subject to disciplinary action up and including termination. - 4.
-"Misuse of the District's access to the Internet" includes, but is not limited to, the following: - C. using the Internet for any activities deemed lewd, obscene, vulgar, or pornographic as defined by prevailing community standards; - D. using abusive or profane language in private messages on the system; or using the system to harass, insult, or verbally attack others; - E. posting anonymous messages on the system; - F. using encryption software; - G. wasteful use of limited resources provided by the school including paper; - H. causing congestion of the network through lengthy downloads of files; - I. vandalizing data of another user; - J. obtaining or sending information which could be used to make destructive devices such as guns, weapons, bombs, explosives, or fireworks; - K. gaining or attempting to gain unauthorized access to resources or files; - L. identifying oneself with another person's name or password or using an account or password of another user without proper authorization; - M. using the network for financial or commercial gain without district permission; - N. theft or vandalism of data, equipment, or intellectual property; - O. invading the privacy of individuals; - P. using the Internet for any illegal activity, including computer hacking and copyright or intellectual property law violations; - Q. introducing a virus to, or otherwise improperly tampering with, the system; - R. degrading or disrupting equipment or system performance; - S. creating a web page or associating a web page with the school or school district without proper authorization;
+Penalties for Improper Use: If the Employee violates this agreement and misuses the Internet, the Employee shall be subject to disciplinary action up to and including termination. - 4.
+"Misuse of the District's access to the Internet" includes, but is not limited to, the following: - a. using the Internet for any activities deemed lewd, obscene, vulgar, or pornographic as defined by prevailing community standards; - b. using abusive or profane language in private messages on the system; or using the system to harass, insult, or verbally attack others; - c. posting anonymous messages on the system; - d. using encryption software; - e. wasteful use of limited resources provided by the school including paper; - f. causing congestion of the network through lengthy downloads of files; - g. vandalizing data of another user; - h. obtaining or sending information which could be used to make destructive devices such as guns, weapons, bombs, explosives, or fireworks; - i. gaining or attempting to gain unauthorized access to resources or files; - j. identifying oneself with another person's name or password or using an account or password of another user without proper authorization; - k. using the network for financial or commercial gain without district permission; - 1. theft or vandalism of data, equipment, or intellectual property; - m. invading the privacy of individuals; - n. using the Internet for any illegal activity, including computer hacking and copyright or intellectual property law violations; - o. introducing a virus to, or otherwise improperly tampering with, the system; - p. degrading or disrupting equipment or system performance; - q. creating a web page or associating a web page with the school or school district without proper authorization;